Difference Between CEO and CFO

 Education

-Most CEOs have at least a bachelor’s degree, often in a field such as business, finance, or management.
+Most CEOs have at least a bachelor’s degree, in a field such as business, finance, or management.
 Many also have advanced degrees, such as an MBA or a master’s in a specific industry or function.

 Experience

-CEOs typically have many years of experience in their industry, often starting in entry-level positions and working their way up through the ranks.
+CEOs have many years of experience in their industry, starting in entry-level positions and working their way up through the ranks.
 Along the way, they develop a deep understanding of the business, as well as the leadership and management skills necessary to succeed at the highest levels.

 Networking